 Sharing your company’s achievements with continuous delivery is good for the people and good for the company.
 The people get feedback from outside the organization.
 They get recognized for their quality work.
 The company gets recognized as a forward-looking organization that presents a positive place to work and uses best practices to spur market innovation.
 Everybody wants to work at a cutting-edge workplace.
 Encouraging your workers to spread the word about continuous delivery will help bring in the best and the brightest in the business.

 The bottom line: Continuous delivery work is never done.
-Organizations never completely master it; there is always room for improvement.
+Organizations never completely controller it; there is always room for improvement.
 Organizations can improve – continuously – if they challenge their own methods and share knowledge inside and outside their four walls.

 We'll never share your email address and you can opt out at any time, we promise.